 - the Trustee does not have the power to wind up the scheme without employer consent.
-The only exception is if a wind-up trigger occurs (employer ceases to carry on operating as a going concern; employer goes into dissolution or voluntary or compulsory liquidation; employer has administrator or administrative receiver appointed over any asset or undertaking; employer ceases to be an associated employer; employer gives notice to cease obligation to pay future contributions) in relation to the Principal Employer (CABI) and in the Trustee's opinion a substitute Employer will not be appointed - the rules of the scheme require contribution rates to be set jointly by the Trustees and the Principal Employer (CABI) having consulted and obtained the recommendation of the Actuary, subject to the provisions of the 1995 and 2004 Pensions Acts - there is no significant risk of debt payments becoming due to the scheme - there is an agreement in place between the Principal Employer (CABI) and the Trustees in relation to CABI's Database.
+The only • exception is if a wind-up trigger occurs (employer ceases to carry on operating as a going concern; employer goes into dissolution or voluntary or compulsory liquidation; employer has administrator or administrative receiver appointed over any asset or undertaking; employer ceases to be an associated employer; employer gives notice to cease obligation to pay future contributions) in relation to the Principal Employer (CABI) and in the Trustee's opinion a substitute Employer will not be appointed - the rules of the scheme require contribution rates to be set jointly by the Trustees and the Principal • Employer (CABI) having consulted and obtained the recommendation of the Actuary, subject to the provisions of the 1995 and 2004 Pensions Acts - there is no significant risk of debt payments becoming due to the scheme

+- there is an agreement in place between the Principal Employer (CABI) and the Trustees in relation to CABI's Database.
 This provides the Trustee with rights to this asset under specified circumstances - the Principal Employer (CABI) granted the Trustee a legal charge over the Wallingford property - there are no outstanding issues in the pension scheme such as uncertainties over the contractual obligation to benefits which may have a material impact on the pension benefits payable, or any other unusual, entity-specific or plan-specific risks - there is clarity concerning the eligibility of the Scheme to the Pension Protection Fund and the basis for the calculation of the levy.
-The Principal Employer (CABI) makes a £100k contribution per annum to the payment of the levy - in addition to the steps already taken (closure to future benefit accrual, segregation of the Scheme), CABI and the Trustees of the Scheme plan to ensure the long-term liquidity of the Scheme through a combination of: - cash generated from the Scheme assets - potential sale of the Egham property - increase in Employer contributions - reduction in ongoing pension scheme costs - CABIs Member Countries agreed to increase membership fees to provide additional contributions to the scheme.
+The Principal Employer (CABI) makes a £100k contribution per annum to the payment of the levy - in addition to the steps already taken (closure to future benefit accrual, segregation of the Scheme), CABI and the Trustees of the Scheme plan to ensure the long-term liquidity of the Scheme through a combination of: - cash generated from the Scheme assets - increase in Employer contributions - reduction in ongoing pension scheme costs - CABIs Member Countries agreed to increase membership fees to provide additional contributions to the scheme.
 In addition, the UK Foreign, Commonwealth and Development Office made oneoff payments into the scheme from 2020-2022 of £12m in total.
+Furthermore, CABI made a oneoff contribution of £1m at the end of 2023 in accordance with the deficit recovery plan agreed with the Scheme Trustee.